fortran-lang/fortran-lang.org/learn/intrinsics/index.md

 ## Text Content Copyrights

-Each document file should indicate any specific license under which the document falls.

 Many of the documents presented here are modified versions of man-pages from the [Fortran Wiki](https://fortranwiki.org) and as such are available under the terms of the GNU